PiwikPRO/PPMS-PublicDocs/audience_manager/form-tracker.rst

 .. describe:: field_names

     **Optional** ``Array<string>`` List of ``name`` attributes of ignored ``<input>`` or ``<textarea>`` tags in the ignored form.
-If this parameter isn't provided, all fields in the form will be ignored.
+If this parameter is not provided, all fields in the form will be ignored.

     Example::